go-outside-labs/fake/content/about.md

 All right, losers, these are all the stuff you will have to learn if you desire to live in the future.

+### what bitcoin is

+* the first successful implementation of a distributed crypto-currency, described in part in 1998 by Wei Dai on the cypherpunks mailing list.
+* designed around the idea of using cryptography to control the creation and transfer of money, rather than relying on central authorities.
+* a money-like good: portable, durable, divisible, recognizable, fungible, scarce, and difficult to counterfeit.
+It cannot be printed or debased and only 21 million bitcoins will ever exist.

 ### how to spend coins?